HammadMustafa07/physical_ai_book_with_integrated_chatbot_hackhathon/book_frontend/docs/modules/digital-twin/chapter-1-physics-simulation.md

 ### Loading a Humanoid URDF into Gazebo

 To load a humanoid robot model:

-1. Ensure your URDF is properly structured with:
+1. Ensure your URDF is properly structured with correct joint definitions and physical properties
-   - Correct joint definitions
-   - Physical properties (mass, inertia)
-   - Visual and collision geometries
-   - Proper kinematic chains

 2. Launch Gazebo with your robot:
    ```bash
    ros2 launch your_robot_gazebo your_robot.launch.py
    ```

-### Common Simulation Failure Modes

-Be aware of these common issues:
-- **Explosions**: Usually caused by unstable physics parameters
-- **Joint Instability**: Often due to incorrect inertia tensors
-- **Penetration**: Results from inadequate collision geometry

-## Practical Exercise

-Create a simple simulation environment with a humanoid model and observe the physics behavior under different conditions.